OpenBfS/UncertRadio/README.md

 - [ ] add a JOSS Paper draft

-- [ ] check all examples & create an automatic test
+- [ ] check all included examples ~~& create an automatic test~~

 - [ ] refactor and simplify the complete translation (gettext? -> not available for fortran)

-- [o] refactor the logging system (there are still unopend files)
+- [ ] refactor the logging system (there are still unopend files)

 - [ ] create an automatic building and upload system for Windows binaries

+## known issues

+you tell us ;) -> please use the issue tab or create a pull request.
+We are grateful for every help.
+Please get involved.